Dark Command

-Dark Command is a 1940 American Western thriller film film starring Claire Trevor, John Wayne and Walter Pidgeon loosely based on Quantrill's Raiders during the American Civil War.
+Dark Command is a 1940 American Western thriller film that stars Claire Trevor and John Wayne, with Walter Pidgeon, Roy Rogers and Marjorie Main, loosely based on Quantrill's Raiders during the American Civil War.
 Directed by Raoul Walsh from the novel by W. R. Burnett, Dark Command is the only film in which western icons John Wayne and Roy Rogers appear together, and was the only film Wayne and Raoul Walsh made together since Walsh discovered Wayne working as a prop mover, renamed him, and gave him his first leading role in the epic widescreen Western The Big Trail a decade before.

 The film also features George "Gabby" Hayes as Wayne's character's sidekick.

 The film was nominated for two Academy Awards for Best Original Score and Best Art Direction by John Victor Mackay.

 Plot

 Mary McCloud marries the seemingly peaceful Kansas schoolteacher William Cantrell, before finding out that he harbours a dark secret.
 He is actually an outlaw leader who attacks both sides in the Civil War for his own profit.
 After capturing a wagon loaded with Confederate uniforms, he decides to pass himself off as a Confederate officer.
 Her naive, idealistic brother Fletcher joins what he believes is a Rebel guerrilla force.
 Meanwhile, Cantrell's stern but loving mother refuses to accept any of her son's ill-gotten loot.

 A former suitor of Mary's, Union supporter Bob Seton, is captured by Cantrell and scheduled for execution.
 After being rescued by a disillusioned Fletcher McCloud, Seton and Mary Cantrell race to the town of Lawrence (site of an actual infamous Quantrill-led massacre) to warn the residents of an impending attack by Cantrell's gang.